How many people attend the ND Cyber Security Conference?

 - Local businesses

 If I’m not a security professional, should I attend the conference?

 Yes!
 We encourage anyone with an interest in cyber security to attend.
 Cyber security is our shared responsibility, so people of all backgrounds and knowledge levels should be part of the discussion about cyber security challenges and solutions.

 Much of our conference promotion is geared toward business executives, technology leaders, public policy makers, and staff responsible for information security.
 Many of our attendees are chief information officers, information security officers, system administrators, network engineers, desktop support specialists, database administrators, IT auditors and academic administrators.

 How much does it cost to attend the conference?

-The full conference cost for professionals is $125 if you register by March 1, 2017.
+The full conference cost for professionals is $125 if you register by February 28, 2018.
 Early bird pricing is also available.
 Students with a college ID can attend the conference sessions at no charge.
-College students who wish to attend the conference lunch and partake in refreshments during the breaks must register for the full conference for students, which costs $25.
 University employees registered for course credit are not eligible for the student registration pricing.
 View our Registration page for more information.
 Registration closes March 6.